alfonsocartes/remix-jokes-decoupled-multirepo/remix-jokes-backend/README.md

 #### Allow external connections on inbound rules of the security group of the RDS database\*\*

-In order to connect to the RDS database from localhost we need to allow external connections the inbound rules of the security group for postgres:
+To connect to the RDS database from localhost we need to allow external connections in the inbound rules of the security group for postgres:
 In the RDS console: Databases > Database > Security group ID > Edit inbound rules > Delete the current Security group rule and add another one: Type: PostgreSQL, Source Anywhere

-Also, the database needs to be publicly acccessible:
+Also, the database needs to be publicly accessible:

 To change the Publicly Accessible property of the Amazon RDS instance to Yes: